Soldering101

 Solder Wicking

 All set?
 To make a good solder connection: With all of the old solder gone, use a small brush to apply a little flux to the intended connection.
 Clean the soldering iron tip by wiping it off into the hole in the damp sponge.
 Add a tiny bit of new solder-wire to the tip.
 Set the iron tip into the corner of the clean metals to be soldered, where they meet.
 Apply solder-wire to the connection, but not touching solder-wire to the soldering iron.
 When the solder flows smoothly into the connection, pull away the solder wire and the iron.
 Important!
-Do not allow the connection to shift or move until the new solder has hardened on the connection.
+Do not allow the connection to shift or move until the new solder has cooled and hardened on the connection.
 A disturbed solder joint makes a bad electrical connection.

 Resources: